shi-feng-wu/othellosolver/README.md

 # othellosolver

 Othello solver for a triangular board.
+Takes input board state and returns the coordinates to place a tile.

 0 = Empty